RuleBasedIntegration/JOSS-Publication/paper.md

 steps and application conditions in detail.
 An extensive test-suite of over 70,000 integrals with known, optimal antiderivatives is employed to thoroughly test the system before each new release.
-Since it is also useful for testing other symbolic integrators as well, the entire test-suite is available on [Rubi's website](https://rulebasedintegration.org/) expressed in Axiom, Maple, Mathematica, and Maxima syntax.
+Since it is also useful for testing other symbolic integrators, the entire test-suite is available on Rubi's website[@RubiOrg] expressed in Axiom, Maple, Mathematica, and Maxima syntax.
 Also on the website are PDF files showing how Rubi and Mathematica's built-in integrator perform on the test-suite.

 However, the value of Rubi goes far beyond its Mathematica implementation.
 All integration rules are available in human readable form as PDF files or Mathematica notebooks which contain additional details and references to the relevant literature.
 Since Rubi's rules in general only require a system for manipulating symbolic expressions by applying pattern-based rules, it is feasible to implement the integration rules in other systems.

+That this is indeed possible was shown in the case of Symja[@Symja], an open-source Java system for symbolic math, where we assisted in the translation of Rubi's integration rules into the system.
+Now, Rubi is used as the integration engine in Symja.
-Therefore, Rubi is the integration engine behind Symja , an open-source Java system for symbolic math.
-Furthermore, there are efforts to include Rubi into SymPy, a Python library for symbolic mathematics, which would directly open the way to use it in Sage, a free and open-source CAS.
+Furthermore, there are efforts to include Rubi into SymPy[@SymPy], a Python library for symbolic mathematics, which would directly open the way to use it in Sage[@Sage], a free and open-source CAS.

 Ultimately, the rationale behind Rubi is to make rule-based integration publicly available to enable researchers and